DallanQ/innovation/QA.md

 Follow the instructions on the cards as strictly as possible.
 Don't try to shortcut it.
 Nothing will ever tell you to score a number of points; you will only ever be told to score some card or cards.
 You try to draw & score a 2.
 If you cannot you go higher ... draw & score a 3.
 If you cannot you go higher.

-> Does the "draw higher" rule always applies to the draw decks?

-Yes, If a card includes the word "draw" on some form, then you use the "draw from higher piles" rule.
-If a card says, for example, steal a [2] or [3], then you can steal only a [2] or [3].
-"Draw" is the keywod to look for.

 [statistics-card-need-a-ruling](https://boardgamegeek.com/thread/538762/statistics-card-need-a-ruling)

 [innovation-rules](https://boardgamegeek.com/thread/505776/innovation-rules)

-> Turn Structure, Draw: "draw from the next highest available pile" is ambiguous, as it could mean "next highest", ie lower.
-The example clarifies this very well though.
-> Turn Structure, Meld: If you play the second card into that colour's top pile, are you allowed to begin a splay?
-Can you choose which splay you apply?
-> Game Turns/ Glossary, Splaying: "to the right will reveal two" - is this correct?
-The play area example on page 1 shows the purple pile only revealing one icon per card underneath.
-> Game Turns/ Glossary, Tuck: This term does't appear to be used in the rest of the rules; I assume it's a card effect.

-Yes, Tuck is a term that appears in effects on cards, as is splay.
-Changed wording to "next available higher pile", and reworded meld to include "if already splayed."
-There will also be an entry in the Glossary for Card Image.
-Card Image: Each card has a hexagonal image in one of the four potential icon locations.
-The image has no effect, other than to vary which splays are most effective for a given card.
-This explains why the purple splay only yields three useful icons instead of four.

 [what-do-the-circled-numbers-mean](https://boardgamegeek.com/thread/644868/what-do-the-circled-numbers-mean)